COVID-19

 - In digital or paper form (WHO vaccination certificate)

-Requirements proof of recovery
+Requirements recovery proof

-- Positive PCR test result that was obtained a maximum of 90 days and a minimum of 28 days ago
+- Positive PCR test result that was obtained a maximum of 90 days and a minimum of 28 days ago.

-3. Quarantine obligation
+Quarantine obligation

 Domestic quarantine means that you are not allowed to leave your house or apartment and you are not allowed to receive visitors.
 Violations of this are punishable by fines.

-A domestic quarantine can be terminated prematurely in the case of a previous stay in a high-risk area if a negative test certificate, proof of vaccination or proof of recovery is submitted via the Entry Portal of the Federal Republic.
+A domestic quarantine can be terminated prematurely in the case of a previous stay in a high-risk area if a negative test certificate, proof of vaccination or proof of recovery is submitted via the entry portal of the Federal Republic.
 Please note that testing after prior stay in high-risk area can be done at the earliest 5 days after entry.
 After stay in virus variant areas a domestic quarantine of 10 days is unavoidable and no early termination is possible.

 For more information on the isolation requirement, click here.